Borneo 1975: Canoe trip with Punan tribals

 We all pay a visit to the only restaurant in the village, owned by a Chinese, who takes great advantage of his monopoly, as a very small portion of nasi goreng (fried rice with vegetables) costs one Malaysian Dollar (app.
 70 US Cents).
 This is outrageous, so we start arguing about the price – after finishing our meal.
 The owner just smiles, refusing to receive any payment.
 We can go!
 When we are hungry again, we have no other choice than to go back to the restaurant, where the Chinese is not at all surprised to see us.
 He merely serves our meal and receives his payment of one Dollar per head – no arguing this time!

-In Belaga, this Dayak is sitting on a chair, which has been carved from a tree trunk.
-(Photo copyright © by Kaj Halberg)
+Dayaks in Belaga.
+The man is sitting on a chair, which has been carved from a tree trunk.
+(Photos copyright © by Kaj Halberg)

 Headhunters